 The Bible contains many warnings against an abhorrent practice of the Canaanites, who had previously possessed the land God gave to Israel.
 One such admonition: “You shall not let any of your descendants pass through the fire to Molech” (Leviticus 18:21).
-“Passing through the fire” was an abominable practice in which people sought to appease the heathen god Molech and seek his benefit by sacrificing their own children in fire.
+“Passing through the fire” was an abominable practice in which people sought to appease the heathen god Molech and seek his benefit by sacrificing their own children by fire.

-Who would have thought that this ancient heathen deity would so plainly rear his head in modern day Britain?
+Who would have thought that this ancient heathen deity would so plainly rear his head in modern-day Britain?

 A Channel 4 Dispatches episode in the United Kingdom—“Exposing Hospital Heartache,” first aired Monday, March 24, 2014, revealing that many British hospitals are not only incinerating the remains of aborted and miscarried babies as “clinical waste” but are also burning some of those bodies as a means of heating their buildings in “waste-to-energy” programs.

 The television program was preceded that day by a number of reports in the news providing the grisly and tragic details.
 In one such article, titled “Aborted babies incinerated to heat UK hospitals,” the Telegraph’s Sarah Knapton reported: “Ten NHS trusts have admitted burning fetal remains alongside other rubbish while two others used the bodies in ‘waste-to-energy’ plants which generate power for heat… At least 15,500 fetal remains were incinerated by 27 NHS trusts over the last two years alone, Channel 4’s Dispatches discovered.”